Protecting Against Ticks (and Lyme disease) in Ozaukee County, WI & Northern IL

 Of all the creepy-crawlies out there, ticks are among the most revolting.

 They glom onto a host.
 Creep around.
 Dig in.
 Feed on blood.
 Yuck.

 Worse, tick numbers are increasing in Ozaukee County, Wisconsin and northern Illinois.
 Mild winters and a robust deer herd (which carries ticks) are often blamed.

 Ticks Can Spread Lyme Disease

 Ticks are disgusting insects.
-They can be hazardous, too.
+They can be dangerous, too.
 The pinhead-size deer tick (one of two tick species in this area) can transmit Lyme disease.
 Its symptoms include a ring-shaped rash and fatigue; long-term effects can extend to injuring organs and the nervous system.
 Permanent disability is a very real possibility.

-A single tick protection application by The Mosquito Guy will control ticks on your property for up to thirty days.
+A single tick protection treatment by The Mosquito Guy will control ticks on your property for up to thirty days.
 Late spring and early summer are peak tick season, so applying tick repellent by mid-May is endorsed.
 Treatment starts at just $125 per yard.

-Strong tick repellents are available.
+Powerful tick repellents are available.
 Twenty percent DEET formula is recommended.

 |Holy Cross||Horns Corners||Knellsville|